 - Individual giving jumped by 5.1% in 2019 totaling $309.66 billion.

 - Corporates, with a 13.4% increase since 2018, gave $21.09 billion to charities.

 Even as we struggle with a pandemic this year, giving hasn’t stopped.
 In fact, by April 2020, individuals and organizations donated $7.8 billion worldwide.
 And donors plan on maintaining such charitable giving.

 It means that you need a well thought out fundraising plan to ensure that the % of donors who plan to increase the donations choose your cause.

 That is where this post can help.
-From knowing how to set up a fundraising plan to best practices – we have got you covered.
+From knowing how to write a fundraising plan to best practices – we have got you covered.

 - What should be included in a nonprofit fundraising plan?

-- Setting up a fundraising plan for your nonprofit in 10 steps.
+- How to write a fundraising plan for your nonprofit in 10 steps.